tltv/gantt/README.md

 * server side class name is Gantt, it extends AbstractComponent
 * client side connector class name is GanttConnector
 * client side widgets (pure GWT) are
-	* GantWidget, which is the main widget that connector uses
+	* GanttWidget, which is the main widget that connector uses
 	* TimelineWidget, which is a standalone widget.

 ## Demo